BCCCA Member’s Update

 Vancouver Film School certainly weren’t the only ones taking home awards.
 Take a look at the list of nominees and winners found here and let us know about any talented former students you may have so BCCCA can help talk about your success.

 A team of students from Vancouver Film School took first place at the Entertainment Software Association of Canada first annual student video game competition.
 Congratulations Melvin Kwan, Justin Ostensen, Charles Park and Brian Yich on this accomplishment!

 Send us your updates

+We want to share your student success stories, college news and other news that is happening in the career college sector in BC both with our membership and more widely to the general public through Twitter.
 If you have any updates that you would like to share with BCCCA, please send them to Frank Parker at email@example.com.